loitering commercial property California is a growing priority for California businesses.

 - Seating removal: Remove or redesign benches, ledges, and flat surfaces that invite extended stays near entrances, dumpsters, or side corridors.

-- Signage: Post clear, visible “No Trespassing” signs under California Penal Code 602.
+- Signage: Post clear, visible “No Trespassing” signs under California Penal Code Section 602 602.
 This is a legal requirement before trespass enforcement applies.

 - Access control: Use fencing, gates, and keycard entry to limit access to non-public areas where loitering most frequently occurs.